fortheusers/spinarak/README.md

 ##Known issues/limitations
 ---
 - built packages include the pkgbuild, which isn't necessary
-- changelog consists of last change only
 - stats API integration is completely missing
-- always rebuilds all packages regardless of change date (change date is sync'd with pkgbuild.json modified date though)
 - Temp directories sometimes make it into the final zips by accident.
+(Maybe.
+Need to verify that this bug still happens.)

 ##TODO
 ---